 Vitamin gel caps and other health supplements may be great for our well-being but not for our clothes.
 If you are guilty of stashing your daily requirements in a pocket to take a bit later—but then, forget—here's how to remove the stains.

-How to Remove Vitamin and Fish Oil Gel Cap Stains from Washable Clothes
+Removing Vitamin and Fish Oil Stains From Washable Clothes

 Almost all of the products contain food dyes that give them their distinctive color.
-So, the first step is to remove the dye (we'll deal with any oily stains next).
+So, the first step is to remove the dye (and deal with any oily stains afterwards).
 You can use the same dye removal process on white, colored or print fabrics.
-Just remember to use oxygen-based bleach - NOT chlorine bleach!
+Just remember to use oxygen-based bleach, not chlorine bleach!